westerndigitalcorporation/zonedstorage.io/docs/filesystems/btrfs.md

 - Support for fallocate(2)
 - Mixed data and meta-data block groups

+Support for RAID levels 0, 1 and 10 is still considered experimental and requires a kernel compiled with the `CONFIG_BTRFS_EXPERIMENTAL=y` configuration option as well as *btrfs-progs* configured with the `./configure --enable-experimental` command.

 ## System Requirements

 In order to use *BTRFS* on zoned block devices, the following minimum system